Meet Our Amazing Children!

 Bless - age 6

 We are so blessed to have little Blessy as part of the team.
 After her father died, her mom could no longer afford to keep her and left her at an orphanage.
-Just four years old at the time, Bless fit right in among her new classmates, yet, with high energy and a big smile, you can pick her out of a crowd from a mile away.
+She was just four years old at the time and we were fortunate to cross paths with her soon thereafter.
+Bless fits right in among her new classmates, yet, with high energy and a big smile, you can pick her out of a crowd from a mile away.
 She is definitely full of energy and loves pulling her classmates together for a dance party or a game.
-She loves her sunglasses and is high on the “most likely to become a movie-star” within the Team Nelson family.
+She loves her sunglasses and is high on our list of “most likely to become a movie-star”!

 ashe - age 14